Paczesiowa/hsenv/README.md

 > hsenv --name=<ENVIRONMENT_NAME>
 ```

-This will make hsenv to generate a folder of the form ```.hsenv_<ENVIRONMENT_NAME>```.
+This will make hsenv generate a folder of the form `.hsenv_<ENVIRONMENT_NAME>`.

 Advanced usage
 --------------
 Here's the most advanced usage of hsenv.
 Let's say you want to:

-* hack on json library
+* Hack on a json library
-* do so comfortably
+* Do so comfortably
-* use your own version of parsec library
+* Use your own version of the parsec library
-* and do all this using nightly version of GHC
+* And do all this using the nightly version of GHC

-First, download binary distribution of GHC for your platform
+First, download the binary distribution of GHC for your platform
 (e.g. ghc-7.3.20111105-i386-unknown-linux.tar.bz2).

 Create a directory for you environment:

 ```
+> mkdir /tmp/test
-> mkdir /tmp/test; cd /tmp/test
+> cd /tmp/test
 ```

 Then, create a new environment using that GHC: